 By following the steps in this article, you could save hundreds of dollars a year!
 Start today and save!

 These items are just the start.
 Examine what you spend your money on and ask yourself the question: Could I have done this myself?
 If the answer is yes, read up on it, start doing it, and escape the convenience premium.
 You'll see a difference in your savings and in your health.

 - Making your own bread doesn't have to be a big chore.
 Artisan Bread in Five Minutes a Day: The Discovery That Revolutionizes Home Baking shows how to make bread without a breadmaker.

-- For help on starting a garden, click here.
+- For help on starting a garden, visit The Dollar Stretcher Library.